 In partnership with the US Forest Service & National Park Service, TxCC sends Crew Leaders to various collaborating locations to assist with running a Youth Conservation Corps crew.
 Crew Leaders will work and live in the National Forest or National Park for the duration of the term, performing habitat restoration, trail building and other conservation practices.
 Crew Members are high school students (typically 15-18) and are recruited by the partner sites from the local area.

-This program provides opportunities for current Austin-based high school students and recent high school graduates to spend a summer working on conservation projects throughout Travis County.
-Two Crew Leaders will lead 6-8 Crew Members on trail improvement and habitat restoration projects throughout Austin and Travis County.
+This program is for current high school students and recent high school graduates to spend a summer working on conservation projects throughout the City of Austin and Travis County or City of Houston and Harris County.
+Members will work on trail improvement and habitat restoration projects led by two adult Crew Leaders.
 Opportunities for travel and camping will be provided.
 Crews will focus on building conservation skills and engaging in environmental education.
-The program works in partnership with Travis County Parks and City of Austin.
+The program works in partnership with several agencies and organizations dedicated to serving youth and the environment.

 |YCC & Summer Youth Crew Leaders: 21-28||Summer Youth Crew Members: 17-21|